 2. For input files, use rules references to previous output (or input) files wherever possible.
+You should wrap any references to rules with str().

 These rules references minimizes the risk that two files get out of sync, e.g. if you update an upstream output file and forget to update every downstream occurrence of that file.